What’s the best Mac app subscription in 2026? One stands out

 Ideal for productivity-first users

-If you're a writer, marketer, project manager, or a remote worker, your Mac is your HQ, and Setapp offers the best productivity app bundle for Mac.
+If you're a writer, marketer, project manager, or a remote worker, your Mac is your HQ — and Setapp offers one of the best Mac app bundles for productivity.

 For example, if you handle different projects, Setapp gives you: